CodeCabin/wp-google-maps-force-importer-api-key/readme.md

 ## Installation ##

-- Click "Download ZIP" on this screen
+- Click "Clone" -> "Download ZIP" on this screen
 - Go to your WordPress dashboard
 - Go to Plugins -> Add New -> Upload Plugins
 - Upload the ZIP you downloaded just now